lloydskie/360.uphsl.isabela/README.md

 # Web-based Digital Campus Exploration for Promoting University of Perpetual Help System-Isabela Campus

-This website was created for the University of Perpetual Help System Laguna - Isabela Campus to provide a 360 Virtual Tour of the campus.
-The primary goal is to offer an immersive experience for prospective students, parents, and visitors by allowing them to explore various facilities and key areas of the campus from the comfort of their own homes.
+This website was created for the University of Perpetual Help System Laguna - Isabela Campus as part of the **compliance for thesis requirements**.
+It provides a 360 Virtual Tour of the campus with the primary goal of offering an immersive experience for prospective students, parents, and visitors.
+The platform allows users to explore various facilities and key areas of the campus from the comfort of their own homes.
 This tool serves as an interactive way to showcase the campus and improve accessibility for those who cannot visit in person.

 ![landing img](/landing.jpeg)

 ---

-### Developers:
+### Developer:

-<h3 align="center"><a href="https://web.facebook.com/jez.cabezon">Jezcerien Cabezon</a></h3>
-<h3 align="center"><a href="https://web.facebook.com/lezah.agustin.21">Hazel Agustin</a></h3>
+<h3 align="center"><a href="https://github.com/lloydskie">John Lloyd Quijano</a></h3>

+---

+### Researchers (Thesis Members):

+<h3 align="center">Jezcerien Cabezon</h3>
+<h3 align="center">Hazel Agustin</h3>
-<h3 align="center"><a href="https://web.facebook.com/princessrapha.paycuan">Princess Rapha Paycuan</a></h3>
+<h3 align="center">Princess Rapha Paycuan</h3>

+---

 [360 Virtual Tour](http://360-uphsl-isabela.pages.dev)